Tinnci/amper-vscode/docs/AMPER_CLI.md

 ### `amper convert-project`
 A powerful utility to migrate existing Maven projects to Amper.
 - **Capabilities**: Parses `pom.xml` and generates equivalent `module.yaml` files.
-- **Roadmap**: Planned "Maven Migration Assistant" with CodeLens support.
+- **Extension Integration**: Commands for project conversion and CodeLens support for `pom.xml` files.
 ## Project Structure

 Amper projects are defined by a `module.yaml` file in each module directory.
 This file contains: